 The stylus is highly sensitive and susceptible to vibrations - any little jolt diminishes its ability to track the record's tiny grooves and wreaks havoc on the sound quality.

-When deciding where to place your turntable it's important to consider unwanted interference such as footsteps passing by, sound waves from the speakers, or sharp noises when a loved one closes a door.
+When deciding where to place your turntable it's important to consider unwanted interference such as footsteps passing by, pets getting too close, sound waves from the speakers, or sharp noises when a loved one closes a door.

 Once you've placed the turntable in an optimal spot, it's time to make sure that it's level.
 This is an essential step in your record player setup - if the player isn't on an even plane the stylus won't properly sit in the record's grooves, and the platter also won't rotate at an even speed.

 As mentioned, the best way to reduce outside vibrations interfering with your turntable is to place it on a solid platform in a quiet location, away from walkways and foot traffic.
 It's best to go with a specialised platform like the Ground It E, Deluxe 1 or Deluxe 3 as they are purpose-designed to limit resonance, unlike a cabinet or dresser.
 If you need / prefer a wall-mounted turntable platform, check out the Wallmount It 1 or Wallmount It 5.

 Furthermore, even the smallest vibrations can affect the stylus so for a small cost it's worth adding some small shock-absorbing feet that sit neatly underneath your turntable no matter where you place it.
 The Pro-Ject Damp-It feet or anything from the IsoAcoustics range are excellent solutions.